Holy Rosary and Pew Ministries are coming together to bring a new speaker series to the Diocese of Memphis!

 and defend us from every evil.

-On Wednesdays and on the Feasts of Saint Joseph we will pray the following prayer together.
+On the Feasts of Saint Joseph we will pray the following prayer together.

 The Apostolic Penitentiary has issued a Decree granting plenary indulgences for the year of St. Joseph from 8 December 2020 to 8 December 2021.